 On the other hand, the transactions are published on a public ledger to which every node (participant) on the network has access.
 Essentially, this distributed nature of the public ledger makes it even more difficult for parties to alter information.
 Further, this also makes it possible for transactions to happen under strict transparency.

-These qualities of transparency and immutability (integrity) are the major revolutionary aspects of blockchain.
+These qualities of transparency and immutability (integrity) are notable major revolutionary aspects of blockchain features.
 Further, this ability to incorporate integrity and transparency in data storage and transactions is the biggest reason blockchain is disrupting many industries.

 Interestingly, blockchain is not as new a concept as we might think.
-The mention of its fundamental structure and operation dates back over 27 years ago.
+The mention of its fundamental structure and operation dates back over 27 years ago — when blockchain was invented.
 However, bitcoin the other cryptocurrencies cast a new light onto the groundbreaking technological innovation.

 It is worth noting that these same cryptocurrencies created the need for solutions surrounding blockchain.
 This marked the beginning of new distributed ledger technology networks like Holochain, DAG and Hashgraph.

 As mentioned earlier, at the heart of the new networks is the need to create a highly scalable network.
 Further, the networks seek to achieve higher transactions per second (TPS) capability.